How You Can Help

 Spay or neuter your pet

 Do your part and always spay/neuter your pets!
-For information on Spay’sTheWay, LHS’s free and low-cost spay/neuter program for dogs, cats, and bunnies, click here.
+For information on Spay’sTheWay, LHS’s free and low-cost spay/neuter program, click here.

 License your pet